First Tank Guide Tank Logo

 Should I Use Redundant Filtration on My Fish Tank?

-I almost always recommend using redundant filtration in a tank.
-The reason I recommend this is that if you have a filter fail for whatever reason, you have a backup in place that is already cycled and nearly capable of handling the load in the tank immediately.
-This can buy you some time to get to your local pet shop and get the parts you need to fix your filter or to get a replacement filter, without leaving your tank unfiltered while you are doing this.
+I almost always recommend using redundant filtration on your fish tank.
+The primary reason I recommend this is that if you have a filter fail for whatever reason, you have a backup in place that is already cycled and nearly capable of handling the load in your fish tank immediately.
+This can buy you some time to get to your local pet shop and get the parts you need to fix your other aquarium filter or to get a replacement for the failed filter, without leaving your tank unfiltered while you are doing this.

-The capacity of a biological filter, provided that you have sufficient filtration to support enough biological filtration for a tank the size of yours, is determined more by water volume than by the number or configuration of the filters being used.
+The capacity of a biological filter, provided that you have sufficient filtration to support enough biological filtration for a tank the size of yours, is determined more by water volume and available oxygen than by the number or configuration of the filters being used.
+So, if you have a 50 gallon aquarium and a filter for a 30 gallon tank, your population will be limited by the undersized filter.
+However, if you have a 30 gallon aquarium with enough filtration for a 50 gallon aquarium, that fish tank really has the same maximum population as a 30 gallon aquarium with filtration appropriate to a 30 gallon aquarium.

 An Example of Redundant Aquarium Filtration:

-If you have a 120 gallon tank, and you have a power filter that is designed to support your 120 gallon tank, and you use only the power filter, you will have enough biological filtration to support your 120 gallon tank.
+If you have a 120 gallon fish tank, and you have a power filter that is designed to support your 120 gallon tank, and you use only the power filter, you should have enough biological filtration to support your 120 gallon tank.

-If, on the other hand, you use both of these filters, you will have enough biological filtration to support your 120 gallon tank - not enough to support a 240 gallon tank.
+If, on the other hand, you use both of these aquarium filters on the same 120 gallon fish tank, you will have enough biological filtration to support your 120 gallon tank - not enough to support a 240 gallon tank.

-However, if you were to use these same two filters on a 180 gallon tank, you should be able to provide enough biological filtration for that 180.
+However, if you were to use these same two aquarium filters on a 180 gallon fish tank, you should be able to provide enough biological filtration for that 180 gallon aquarium.

 However, as always, there are exceptions to this rule: